Crème caramel

-Crème caramel ([kʁɛm kaʁamɛl]), flan, caramel pudding, condensed milk pudding or caramel custard is a custard dessert with a layer of clear caramel sauce.
+Crème caramel ([kʁɛm kaʁamɛl]), flan, caramel pudding, condensed milk pudding, or caramel custard is a custard dessert with a layer of clear caramel sauce.

 History

-The origin of crème caramel (also known originally as flan) can be traced all the way back to the Roman Empire.
-Originally, this dish was called tiropatinam and it was made with eggs, milk and pepper and it was seasoned in its savoury version with fish, eel, and spinach, although there was also a sweet version with honey.
-It was in the early Middle Ages, in Spain, when they started using only the ingredients from which the original recipe is made today, and introduced caramelised sugar into the mixture and to call it flan, which comes from the proto-germanic 'flado'.
+Custard has a long documented history, but crème caramel or flan in its modern form, with soft caramel on top, and prepared and cooked using a bain-marie, is first documented in La cuisinière provençale by Jean Baptiste Reboul published in 1897.

-In the late 20th century crème caramel was common in European restaurants.
+In the late 20th century, crème caramel was common in European restaurants.
 The food historian Alan Davidson speculates that this may have been because the dish could be prepared in bulk, in advance.